USB-C Headsets For Mac

 In-Ear USB-C Earbuds With Inline Mic For Mac

-As an alternative to full-size over the head headsets with a built-in mic, we're seeing a lot of new earbuds with an in-line microphone on the cable that feature a Type-C USB-C connection.
-Not only are they Mac compatible, but they work with a lot of smarphones that are starting to use USB-C as the preferred connector instead of a 4-Pole TRRS 1/8th inch analog plug that has been popular the past few years.
+As an alternative to full-size over the head headsets with a built-in mic, we're seeing quite a few new earbuds with an in-line microphone on the cable that feature a Type-C USB-C connection.
+Not only are they Mac compatible, but they work with a lot of smarphone brands that are starting to use USB-C as the preferred connector instead of a 4-Pole TRRS 1/8th inch analog plug that has been popular the past few years.

 Converting A USB-A To USB-C Microphone Headset